arbor-sim/arbor/doc/fileformat/serdes.rst

 Guidelines
 ^^^^^^^^^^

+.. _impl guide:

-- Only store what is required.
-If values are constructed (correctly!) externally, don't store them, this will avoid problems and save space.
+Only store mutable state required to reset to a given point.
+If values are constructed externally, don't store them.

-- Do no store data that might be required to change, example: anything related to data acquisition.
+**Do not** store immutable or externally set items, that is

+- global constants
+- anything that will be constructed from the recipe: connections, cells, ...
+- anything set by the user: samples, time step width, ...

+**Do** store mutable state, like

+- voltages, ion concentrations, current time, ... (``backends/*/shared_state.hpp``)
+- mechanism state
+- events in flight

-- When dealing with polymorphisim, add a trampoline like this
+When dealing with polymorphism, add a trampoline like this

     .. code:: c++